Understanding Anemia: Overview of the Condition

 8.)
 Pernicious Anemia

 Pernicious anemia is an autoimmune disorder that affects the stomach's ability to produce a protein necessary for vitamin B12 absorption.
+If left untreated, pernicious anemia can lead to irreversible nerve damage.

 What are the Signs and Symptoms of Anemia?